 In the first quarter of 2010, we were awarded exclusive licenses by the Province of New Brunswick in Canada to conduct an exploration program covering approximately 2.5 million acres in the province.
 The licenses require us to make certain capital investments in New Brunswick of approximately \$47 million Canadian dollars in the aggregate over the license periods.
 In order to obtain the licenses, we provided promissory notes payable on demand to the Minister of Finance of the Province of New Brunswick with an aggregate principal amount of \$45 million Canadian dollars.
 The promissory notes secure our capital expenditure obligations under the licenses and are returnable to us to the extent we perform such obligations.
 If we fail to fully perform, the Minister of Finance may retain a portion of the applicable promissory notes in an amount equal to any deficiency.
-We commenced our Canada exploration program in 2010 and, as of March 31, 2015 have invested \$45 million Canadian dollars, or \$44 million US dollars, in New Brunswick towards our commitment, fully covering the promissory notes held by the Province of New Brunswick.
-No liability has been recognized in connection with the promissory notes due to our investments in New Brunswick as of March 31, 2015 and our future investment plans.
+We commenced our Canada exploration program in 2010 and, as of June 30, 2015 have invested \$45 million Canadian dollars, or \$44 million US dollars, in New Brunswick towards our commitment, fully covering the promissory notes held by the Province of New Brunswick.
+No liability has been recognized in connection with the promissory notes due to our investments in New Brunswick as of June 30, 2015 and our future investment plans.
 In December 2014, New Brunswick's provincial government announced its intent to impose a moratorium on hydraulic fracturing in the province, and, on March 27, 2015, the provincial legislature approved enabling legislation.
-We have been granted an extension of our licenses through March 2016.
-The provincial government has announced a list of conditions that must be met before the moratorium can be lifted, but because these conditions are subjective and the government has discretion whether to grant an extension, we cannot predict the duration of the moratorium or whether it will be granted any other extension.
+We have been granted an extension of our licenses.
+The provincial government has announced a list of conditions that must be met before the moratorium can be lifted, but because these conditions are subjective and the government has discretion whether to grant an extension, we cannot predict the duration of the moratorium or whether it will continue beyond the expiration of the licenses, as their terms have been, or in the future may be, extended.
 Unless and until the moratorium is lifted, we will not be able to continue with our program in New Brunswick.
-If future extensions are not granted before the moratorium is lifted or the Company can complete its program, the Company may be required to write off its investment.
+If the licenses expire before the moratorium is lifted or the Company can complete its program, the Company may be required to write off its investment.

-As of March 31, 2015, our obligations for demand and similar charges under the firm transportation agreements and gathering agreements totaled approximately \$5.7 billion and we have guarantee obligations of up to \$261 million of that amount.
+As of June 30, 2015, our obligations for demand and similar charges under the firm transportation agreements and gathering agreements totaled approximately \$8.0 billion and we have guarantee obligations of up to \$561 million of that amount.
+The obligations incurred during the second quarter of 2015 include those pursuant to long-term firm transportation agreements for pipeline capacity in the Appalachia production area, which are contingent on pipeline completion and new gathering agreements which were entered into upon the divestiture of our gathering assets in northeast Pennsylvania.

 Substantially all of our employees are covered by defined benefit and postretirement benefit plans.
-As of March 31, 2015, we have contributed \$3 million to the pension plan, and expect to contribute an additional \$9 million to the pension plan in 2015.
-At March 31, 2015, we recognized a liability of \$45 million as a result of the underfunded status of our pension and other postretirement benefit plans compared to a liability of \$44 million at December 31, 2014.
+As of June 30, 2015, we have contributed \$6 million to the pension plan, and expect to contribute an additional \$6 million to the pension plan in 2015.
+At June 30, 2015, we recognized a liability of \$46 million as a result of the underfunded status of our pension and other postretirement benefit plans compared to a liability of \$44 million at December 31, 2014.